RafalBerezin/Pocket_Dimension/README.md

 Before you install, make sure to read the [uninstallation section](#uninstallation), as it isn't exactly straightforward.

+This is a backport of the project to Minecraft 1.20.1.
+While not planned, it was developed in response to numerous requests.

+Please note that:

+- New features will not be actively developed for this version.
+- Only critical bugs will be addressed.
+- Due to technical constraints, this version only supports **vanilla Minecraft dimensions**.

+If you require compatibility with other custom dimensions, please use a main project version.

 ## Overview

 ### This data pack adds a multiplayer-friendly Pocket Dimension